jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 this with by introduction of the ``cue()`` object, a Python `context manager
 <http://docs.python.org/2/library/stdtypes.html#typecontextmanager>`_ for
-moving the current postion time in the score.
-Like a needle on a recored.
+moving the current position time in the score.
+Like a needle on a record.
 All events entered into PythonScore are relative the current positional value of ``cue()``.

 ::